alchegit/alchegit.github.io/privacy-policy/calltheufo.md

 ## 3. Data Retention and Deletion

-Since this app does **not collect or store personal information**, there is no data retention or deletion process required on our part.
+Since this app does not collect or store personal information, there is no data retention or deletion process required on our part.

 ---

 ## 4. Third-Party Sharing

-This app does **not share any personal data** with third parties.
+This app does not share any personal data with third parties.
 However, the app integrates Google AdMob, which may collect user data according to its own policies:

 - [Google Privacy Policy](https://policies.google.com/privacy)